 There is a belief, held by physionomists, new novelists, and novelists who aren’t as new as they should be, that outward appearance corresponds with inward traits of characters.
 I will be the first to admit: In my early works (which now live under the bed in disgrace), I was as guilty of this as any.
 The heroine was slender (largely because I wasn’t), the redhead had a fiery temper, the brave hero had a physique to match, and no one with a receding chin was ever up to any good.
 I like to think I’ve evolved since then, but I notice in published novel after published novel that other authors don’t agree with me.
 Perhaps, then, I’m in the wrong and you can identify the villains and heroes in your life by their chins.

 So after casting an eye through historical fiction new and old, I have come up with the Appearance Cliche Scale, or the ACS: a guide that will help you assess the people who cross your path.

 Snub nose=cute, funny

-Hook nose=evil, possibly English
+Hook nose=evil and/or English

 Receding chin=indecisive, meek